Quick Links

 Independent Reading KS2

 Reading at KS2 should foster an awareness of authors, genres and a love of the written word.
 In KS2, there is no expectation to read 1:1 with an adult in school, unless a child needs a little more support.
-Children are expected to read independently regularly, with in the class and across the school week, with a book that matches their interest and reading level.
+Children are expected to read independently regularly, within the class and across the school week, with a book that matches their interest and reading level.
 Books will be well thought out for your child.
 We have a well equipped library and some very knowledgeable staff, who can help direct your child to a suitable book or author.
 We also have some great book lists!

 Guided Reading